 - Transitions Signature – This is the current version of the classic Transitions Signature lens that has been around from the beginning.
 They are on the 8th generation of this longtime classic.

-- Transitions XTRActive – These are my favorite version of Transitions lenses, these are the darkest light intelligent lenses available and the best part is that Lensabl offers the new mirrored XTRActive Transitions lenses which turn into a mirrored lens when they are activated.
+- Transitions XTRActive – This is my favorite version of Transitions lenses, these are the darkest light intelligent lenses available and the best part is that Lensabl offers the new mirrored XTRActive Transitions lenses which turn into a mirrored lens when they are activated.

-- Transitions Vantage – These lenses are quite advanced and are one of its kind lenses which not only darkens when activated outdoors but also automatically polarizes and adjusts to match the level of glare you are experiencing outdoors.
+- Transitions Vantage – These lenses are quite advanced and are one of its kind of lenses that not only darkens when activated outdoors but also automatically polarize and adjust to match the level of glare you are experiencing outdoors.

-- Transitions Drivewear – These lenses are designed especially for driving and being outdoors, the lenses adapt to your surrounding light and changes from olive green, to copper, to brown to help remove glare off of the road giving you sharp and crisp vision.
+- Transitions Drivewear – These lenses are designed especially for driving and being outdoors, the lenses adapt to your surrounding light and change from olive green to copper, to brown to help remove glare off of the road giving you sharp and crisp vision.